 Harming the decent majority in order punish a misbehaving minority would be like cracking a nut with a sledgehammer – and breaking the table it is on in the process.

 The law-and-order camp’s case for banning cash also wilts under scrutiny.
-By acting as a store of value and a means of payment, cash fulfills an important social function for many law-abiding citizens.
+By acting as a One of the functions of money or more generally of any asset that can be saved and exchanged at a later time without loss of its purchasing power.
+See also Precautionary Holdings. and a means of payment, cash fulfills an important social function for many law-abiding citizens.
 Would anyone suggest forbidding private ownership of luxury cars or gems because criminals like them?
 Harming the decent majority in order punish a misbehaving minority would be like cracking a nut with a sledgehammer – and breaking the table it is on in the process.

 Finally, the fintech alliance promises that, with its innovative digital-payment solutions, it can ease the conduct of financial transactions.
 Customers would no longer need to carry wads of cash or search for ATMs.
 But it is an open question whether the still highly fragmented digital-payment sector will help customers more than the companies offering the payment solutions.